adriensieg/Python-Infrastructure/Understand-Yolo.md

 ```

 ## Fine tune a YOLO model
-- Instances: The number of object instances processed in the current batch.
+- **Instances**: The number of object instances processed in the current batch.
 - Size: The input image size used during training (e.g., 800 means images are resized to 800 pixels).
 - Validation Metrics
   - Class: The category of objects being evaluated (here, all refers to all classes combined).